 | ||Viruses ||Hepatitis, HIV, Hantavirus |

 | ||Rickettsia and Chlamydia ||Chlamydia psittaci, Coxiella burnetii |

 | ||Parasites ||Echinococcus spp, Plasmodium spp |

 | ||Allergens ||Enzymes, animals, dusts, insects, latex, plant pollen dusts |

 Are your symptoms related in any way to starting or being away from work?
 For example, do the symptoms start when you arrive at work at the beginning of the day or week or when you work at a specific location or during a specific process at work?

 Collected data on a person’s present job reveal what his or her present exposures may be, which can help formulate the differential diagnosis for the employee’s complaints.
-These data can be systematically collected by focusing on four areas: specifics ...
+These data can be systematically collected by focusing on four ...